 The State of Utah has issued a long term plan to address the pandemic called Utah Leads Together.
-The newest addition, Utah Leads Together 3.0 can be found here.
+The newest addition, Utah Leads Together 4.0 builds on versions 1, 2 and 3, and includes details on a statewide economic recovery and revitalization plan.
+It can be found here.
 The plan includes a three phased approach beginning with the Urgent phase, then moving to the Stabilization phase (May through October), and then to the Recovery phase.
-On May 1 Governor Herbert announced that we have moved to the Stabilization Phase.
 There are also color coded levels of risk with specific social distancing guidelines for individuals and businesses by industry.
 Red is for High Risk, Orange is for Moderate Risk, Yellow is for Low Risk and Green is for New Normal Risk.
-A complete copy of these Phased Guidelines can be found here.
+A complete copy of these Phased Health Guidelines (currently version 4.8.2) can be found here.
 Our local health department, Southwest Utah Public Health Department, has a user friendly site to view the guidelines which you can access here.

-Most of the State is currently under the Yellow (Low-Risk) Phase.
-Salt Lake City, West Valley City, the Magna Township, and Grand County are still in the Orange (Moderate-Risk) Phase.
-A summary of Yellow guidelines for the General Public is set forth further below.
+Kane County has transitioned to the Green (New Normal Risk) Phase.
+Many other rural counties are Green and most of the rest of the State is currently under the Yellow (Low-Risk) Phase.
+Salt Lake City is still in the Orange (Moderate-Risk) Phase.
+A summary of Green guidelines for the General Public is set forth further below.
 All of these guidelines are legally enforceable under the law other than the requirement for the general public to wear face coverings.
-For the guidelines that apply to employers please review the Phased Guidelines for your specific industry.
-Under Yellow all industries are allowed to open with social distancing restrictions in place However, high risk individuals should continue to take extreme precautions.
+For the guidelines that apply to employers, please review the Phased Health Guidelines for your specific industry.
+Under Green, all industries are allowed to open with social distancing restrictions in place However, high risk individuals should continue to take extreme precautions.

-Summary of Yellow Guidelines for the General Public:
+Summary of Green Guidelines for the General Public:

 • Wash hands frequently with soap and water for at least 20 seconds